CivicActions/ssp-toolkit/docs/controls/RA.md

 #### LINCS specific control or LINCS Responsibility

-The CivicActions organization ensures the FIPS 199 security categorization decision is reviewed and approved by the LINCS Authorizing Official when considering authorizing the CivicActions LINCS system.
+The security categorizations have been reviewed by the designated application POCs, were approved during the C&A effort.
+The formal security categorization document is available upon request.
+The system inventory for the LINCS Technology Project is revalidated semiannually.